June 16, 2010: Apple reports a massive surge of interest in its upcoming iPhone 4, with 600,000 sales on the first day of preorders.

 For many of my friends who aren’t totally into tech, the iPhone 4 was their “jumping on” point.

 After a few years on the market, the iPhone had successfully crossed the chasm from early adopters to everyday users.
 Although iPhone sales headed in a positive direction from Day 1, the iPhone 4 sparked an explosion in consumer interest.

 The device benefitted from a ton of good publicity for Apple, coming the same year the company launched the first-generation iPad.

 On a sadder note, the iPhone 4 was the last iPhone ever introduced by Steve Jobs.
 He was no longer CEO when the following year’s iPhone 4s was announced.
 He passed away shortly after Apple showed off that device.

-The iPhone 4 saw the introduction of FaceTime, an upgraded 5-megapixel camera with LED flash, a VGA-quality front-facing camera, a refreshed design, a new A4 processor and a RAM boost.
+Along with a refreshed design, the iPhone 4 brought the introduction of FaceTime, an upgraded 5-megapixel camera with LED flash, a VGA-quality front-facing camera, a new Apple A4 processor and a RAM boost.
 A significantly upgraded Retina display meant a screen resolution that packed four times the pixels of its predecessor.